JieyuWu/ToyotaMod/Unofficial-Hardware.md

 Community developed hardware based on EON style form factor.
-For Webcam development click [here](../wiki/Webcam/).
+For webcam and pc based development click [here](../wiki/Webcam/).

 Typically used for customizing an EON case or creating an EON device from scratch